dodie/scott/readme.md

 Scott provides **detailed failure messages** for tests written in Java, **without the use of complex assertion libraries** to aid developers in rapid development, troubleshooting and debugging of tests.
-All information is **presented on the source code of the test method**:
+All information is **presented on the source code of the test method**.

 ```java
 test_1(hu.advancedweb.example.CounterTest)  Time elapsed: 0.005 sec  <<< FAILURE!
 java.lang.AssertionError: